 Microbiome research using samples from the vagina and peritoneal fluid have also been conducted.
 Endotoxin or lipopolysaccharide (LPS) is found in the types of bacteria found in greater amounts in women with endometriosis.
-It triggers a harmful immune response which promotes the onset and progression of endometriosis lesions.
-In one study, the level of LPS was found to be 4-6 times higher in women with endometriosis compared to those without it.
+It triggers a harmful immune response that promotes the onset and progression of endometriosis lesions.
+In one study, the level of LPS was found to be 4-6 times higher in women with endometriosis compared to those without the condition.

 It’s believed that the combination of estrogen and LPS can promote pelvic inflammation and growth of endometriosis in a greater way than either of those factors alone.

 Oestrogen that's ready to be excreted from the body needs healthy bile flow in order to do so, along with regular bowel movements.
-Those with bile sludge (too thick) and/or constipation - note, these often go together - will end up not excreting oestrogen effectively meaning it will be re-absorbed in to the body.
+Those with bile sludge - that is, too thick - and/or constipation, which often go together, usually do not excrete oestrogen effectively meaning it will be reabsorbed into the body.